How to Raise a Series A

 [Audience Questions] Why do you think seed rounds are bigger now?
 [36:14]

 [Justin] Because we have this low interest rate environment, there’s been nothing to invest in.
-And lots of people have seen tech companies grow super fast and so there’s been this massive influx of capital by random people who found it to be easy money.
+And lots of people have seen tech companies grow super fast.
+So there’s been this massive influx of capital by random people who found it to be easy money.
 Then there’s this streamlining of the investment process by using convertible securities like safes and convertible notes, which makes it easy for you to raise money incrementally.

 Do you see party rounds happening in round A?
 [37:05]